jaegertracing/documentation/content/docs/next-release/atm.md

 # Aggregated Trace Metrics (ATM)

-The motivation for this feature is to help identify interesting traces (high qps, slow or erroneous) without knowing the service or operations up-front.
+The motivation for this feature is to help identify interesting traces (e.g. high QPS, slow or erroneous requests) without knowing the service or operations up-front.

 This is essentially achieved through aggregating span data to produce R.E.D (Request, Error, Duration) metrics.

-As such, the term "Trace" used in the ATM acronym is a slight misnomer, while the term "Span" would be more appropriate because these metrics are trace unaware.
+As such, technically speaking, the term "Trace" used in the ATM acronym is a slight misnomer, while the term "Span" would be more appropriate because these metrics are trace unaware.

-Use cases include:
+Potential use cases include:

 - Post deployment sanity checks across the org, or on known dependent services in the request chain.
 - Monitoring and root-causing when alerted of an issue.
 - Better onboarding experience for new users of Jaeger UI.
 - Long-term trend analysis of QPS, errors and latencies.